 Teaching children to read can be difficult under the best of circumstances.
 But just imagine the challenge of teaching a child whose first language is not English.

 An English language learner, or ELL child, may have a difficult time communicating fluently in English.
 ELLs often require specialized instruction in the English language and other school-work.
-Carrie has been using All About Reading and All About Spelling to teach reading and spelling to her two boys.
-She generously shared their story with us.

 My children are second language learners.
 Our sons have been in our home since October 2013.
 We live in Ethiopia, so they have never lived in the United States long-term.
 In 2014, we visited for five months and are currently here for a short-term stay.
 We speak English in our family most of the time, but the boys are still very much immersed in their birth language.